Web Application Integration Process

 When subscribed to the transaction

-webhook filter type, webhook updates will be sent whenever a payment
+webhook filter type, webhook updates will be sent whenever a transaction is updated to either of the following statuses:

 TransactionSuccess